 Film4 Summer Screen at Somerset House (TBD)

-For 2022, organizers have curated a lineup focusing on themes of “dreams, fantasies, nocturnes, and reveries.”
-There’ll be classic films, contemporary hits, cult favorites, and premieres.
+There’s still no news of what organizers have through for 2023.
+But for 2022, organizers curated a lineup focusing on themes of “dreams, fantasies, nocturnes, and reveries.”
+There were classic films, contemporary hits, cult favorites, and premieres.
 It is a must-see!

 12 Other Things to Do in London in August